The information in this article is meant for informational purposes only and should not be relied upon as financial advice.

 - Modern banking segment (such as forex trading and derivatives, card services, e-banking and more)

-Vietcombank has an advantage of applying advanced technology into the automatic banking system, product development, e-banking services, based on its high technology foundation.
+Vietcombank has the advantage of applying advanced technology into the automatic banking system, product development, e-banking services, based on its high technology foundation.

 Products such as Digital Lab, Internet Banking, VCB Money, SMS Banking, and Phone Banking have always attracted a great deal of customers thanks to its convenience, promptness, safety, and efficiency.